gabr1e11/so-simple-theme/en/_posts/_2016-08-28-improbability-engine.md

 The thing is that it is fun, I'm learning a lot and I may even try to write a game some day!

-# To the point...or should I say: vertex
+# To the point...or should I say vertex

 I started writing the engine around February this year.
 I had some code I was working on before, which I also used to write an entry in this blog about OpenGL.
 I used that code as starting point